-Fougeres started with Fougere Royale by Houbigant in the late 1800’s, and in the late 70’s/early 80’s fougeres evolved into the “shaving cream” scents.
+Fougeres started with Fougere Royale by Houbigant in the late 1800’s, and in the late 70’s/early 80’s fougères evolved into the “shaving cream” scents.
 In 1988, Pierre Bourdon revised the concept with Cool Water by Davidoff.
-This launched the craze of the aquatic fougeres that dominated the 90’s market.
+This launched the craze of the aquatic fougère that dominated the 90’s market.

-From there, more modern takes have evolved into scents like Sauvage and Sartorial.
+From there, more modern takes have evolved into scents like Dior Sauvage and Sartorial.

-Penhaligon’s Sartorial is a more modern fougere.
+Scent: Penhaligon’s Sartorial is more modern fragrance with a wonderful scent.
+It is one of the best fougère fragrances available.
 The fragrance was inspired by the scent of a bespoke tailors workshop on Saville Row.
 This is a very complex fragrance, and it has a lot going on with it.

 The idea was to capture the scent of a tailor’s workshop with notes of metal, steam, beeswax, leather, and sweet vanilla.
 But the question is, does it?

-According to Penhaligon’s, some fo the notes are metallic effect, cardamom, ginger, beeswax, lavender, leather, tonka, honey, and wood.
+According to Penhaligon’s, some of the notes are metallic effect, cardamom, ginger, beeswax, lavender, leather, Tonka, honey, and wood.